Anglicans & Episcopalians:

-Many people are also confused by the similarities they see between Anglicans and Roman Catholics.
+Many people are confused by the similarities they see between Anglicans and Roman Catholics.
 Obviously these similarities are due to their common roots and heritage (since they used to be the same church), but Anglicanism was heavily influenced by the Protestant Reformation and this accounts for some significant differences in theology and approach.
 An Anglican worship service or "mass" is almost identical to a Roman Catholic service except for a few minor differences.
-The most obvious difference is the fact that most Episcopalians ordain women to the Diaconate, Episcopate, and Priesthood, unlike the Roman Catholic Church.
+The most obvious difference is the fact that Episcopalians ordain women to the Diaconate, Episcopate, and Priesthood, unlike the Roman Catholic Church.
 But many other differences exist between Roman Catholics and Anglicans as well.
-For example, all Anglicans allow their clergy to marry and celibacy is never mandated for clergy unless they are under Religious vows as a monk or nun.
-Many Episcopal Dioceses (not all) ordain homosexuals and bless homosexual unions.
-While Anglicans respect the Papacy, they are not under Papal authority and take a more democratic approach.
+For example, Anglicans allow their clergy to marry and celibacy is never mandated for clergy (unless they are under Religious vows as a monk or nun).
+Most Episcopal Dioceses ordain LGBTQ individuals and bless same-sex unions.
+While Anglicans respect the Papacy, they are not under Papal authority and take a more democratic approach to church governance.
 Anglicans allow for family planning among their members and encourage the use of contraceptives.
 Divorce and remarriage are also allowed in the Episcopal Church, with the counsel and consent of one's priest and Bishop.

 Heritage and Tradition

-At the same time, Anglicans treasure their heritage and tradition and are very strong believers in maintaining those ancient traditions, particularly in the areas of worship, liturgy, sacraments, architecture, and patristic theology.
-If you really want to upset most Anglicans, tell them that the Eucharist is merely a symbol and not really the Body and Blood of Christ!
-The majority of Anglicans believe in the "real presence" of Christ in Communion, although this is not a mandatory understanding.
-Anglicans also insist on maintaining Apostolic Succession: the direct lineage of ordination that can be traced back to the apostles.
-In other words, when my Bishop laid hands on me to ordain me, he had the authority to do so because the Bishops who laid hands on him had hands laid on them who were in the direct line of Bishops going back to the apostles.
-Anglicans honor and respect their traditions and the writings and practices of the early church and seek to find ways to both maintain their heritage while moving forward to address current issues, thereby living out the middle way or "via media," which is an Anglican ideal.
+At the same time, Anglicans treasure their heritage and tradition and are very strong believers in maintaining those ancient traditions, particularly in the areas of worship, liturgy, sacraments, architecture, and patristic/matristic theology.
+Anglicans tend to affirm the idea of the "real presence" of Christ in Communion, although this is not a mandatory understanding and individual beliefs vary.
+Anglicans do insist on maintaining Apostolic Succession: the direct lineage of ordination that can be traced back to the apostles.
+(For example, when my Bishop laid hands on me to ordain me, he had the authority to do so because the Bishops who laid hands on him had hands laid on them who were in the direct line of Bishops going back to the apostles.)
+Anglicans honor and respect the writings and practices of the early, ancient church and seek to find ways to both maintain their heritage while simultaneously moving forward to address current issues and embrace new discoveries, thereby living out the middle way or "via media," which is an Anglican ideal.

-The Episcopal Church in the USA has entered into full communion with the ELCA, the Lutheran Church in America and in so doing, we have reversed nearly 500 years of schism between the churches since the Reformation.
+The Episcopal Church in the USA has entered into communion with the ELCA, the Lutheran Church in America and in so doing, we have reversed nearly 500 years of schism between the churches since the Reformation.
 Anglicans continue to work with other churches and denominations in many ecumenical efforts to bring unity to the world wide Church.
-Anglicans are also at the forefront of interfaith dialogue and seek to work together in unity with people of other religions rather than oppose them.
+Anglicans are also at the forefront of interfaith dialogue and ministry and seek to work together in unity with people of other religions.

-To get a sense of the fundamental beliefs of the Episcopal Church, check out our Book of Common Prayer and read our Catechism:
+To get a sense of the basic beliefs of the Episcopal Church, check out our Book of Common Prayer and read our Catechism: